carbonfive/raygun/README.md

 practices.
 For example, view generation produces bootstrap compatible markup and rspec specs use factory girl when appropriate.

-Inspired by Xavier Shay and ThoughtBot's Suspenders.
+Inspired by Xavier Shay work at Square and ThoughtBot's Suspenders.
 Thanks!

 ## Projects Goals